Evan-Burkhardt/colorvisionproject-Evan-Burkhardt/README.md

 ## Description

-As of right now this program is designed to identify color values in CSS files.
-Later this program will be updated to identify color values and ask the user if they want to change the color pattern.
+This program is designed to identify background color values in CSS files.
+Later this program will be updated to identify background color values and ask the user if they want to change the color pattern.
 This program will look for key-phrases in the CSS code which will allow it to identify color values.

 ## Developer